scottfrederick/springdoclet/README.markdown

     Specifies the path to a stylesheet CSS file.
 This can be a relative or absolute path.
 By default, SpringDoclet creates its own stylesheet file named "spring-summary.css" in the same directory as the generated documentation.

+  + **-linkpath** _path_

+    Specifies the path to documentation for source code files (i.e. JavaDoc or JXR xref files).
+This should be set to the root of the directory containing the source code documentation HTML files.
+Defaults to the current directory.

 ### SpringDoclet with Maven

 Follow the instructions in the Maven Javadoc plugin documentation to configure SpringDoclet as an alternate doclet: